-Even if you're good about never holding a phone to your ear while driving, admit it: It's sometimes tough to resist looking down at your phone while you're on the road.
+Even if you're good about never holding a phone to your ear while driving, admit it: It's sometimes tough to resist looking down at your phone while you're on the road to check a text or peruse an email.
 This is bad because Connecticut has introduced additional distracted driving laws that severely restrict drivers' use of hand-held cell phones for texting, calling and more.
 During a texting and driving crackdown in 2015, some drivers were ticketed for infractions as seemingly harmless as changing the Pandora radio station on their phones.

 To help you avoid finding yourself in a similar predicament, here's a quick review of key components of the cell phone law in Connecticut: